-The Dachshund Dog Breed is Addicted to Eating Food!
-They Love, Love, Love, their munchies.
-It is so tempting to slip your Dachshund a piece of food when they give you those adorable puppy eyes.. as if they are starving and they really need it.
+All Dachshunds are addicted to Food!
+It is just so tempting to slip your Dachshund a piece of food from the table when they give you those adorable “starving” puppy eyes…and before you know it, they are overweight.

 Your Dachshund is Overweight if…

-If you aren’t aware of your dachshund’s weight issue, your vet should let you know.
-You and your vet should be on high alert when your dachshund starts to tip the scales because more weight on your dachshund’s back means a higher risk of the spinal disease, IVDD.
+You and your vet should be on high alert when your Dachshund starts to tip the scales.
+More weight on your Dachshund’s back means a higher risk of the spinal disease IVDD.

 Quality Dog Food